Hypercubed/cv/JaysonHarshbarger-CV.md

 - Responsible for modeling of contamination on satellite optical systems due to molecular and particulate contamination, plume impingement of electric and liquid propulsion systems, and evaluation of gas flow within complex vessel for susceptibility to multipaction.
 - Responsible for statistical analysis of spacecraft reliability under the influence of micro-meteoroid bombardment.
 - Researched and developed various scientific analysis applications including best in industry simulation tools for modeling of molecular gas dynamics in collision-less environments and semi-empirical simulation of the effects of electric and liquid thruster plume impingement.
-- Developed expert knowledge in various engineering tools such as Thermal Desktop (CAD Based Thermal Modeler), COMSOL (Multiphysics Modeler), and FilmStar (thin film optics software).
-Tested and implemented new tools such as thermal modeling software, multiphysics tool for diffusion modeling, and thin film optics software for modeling of contamination effects.
+- Developed expert knowledge in various engineering tools such as Thermal Desktop (AutoCAD Based Thermal Modeler), COMSOL (Multiphysics Modeler), and FilmStar (thin film optics software).
+Tested and implemented new tools such as thermal modeling software, multiphysics tool for diffusion modeling, and thin film optics software for modeling of contamination effects on optically sensitive instruments.
 - Responsible for improvement of contamination engineering standard processes including leading a multi-year project to improve enterprise wide process for control of outgassing materials.
 - Designed, procured, and analyzed various extensive laboratory experiments in support of empirical model development in the areas of thin film deposition including surface sputtering and ultraviolet deposition within high vacuum systems.
 - Heavy involvement in anomaly investigation teams under critical time constraints.